 Vancouver Centennial is a popular variety of Horseshoe geranium, which belongs to the Pelargonium genus (Pelargonium x hortorum 'Vancouver Centennial').
 Blooms appear in these approximate colours: Cherry blossom pink and Cerise red and Outrageous Orange.
 Leaves appear approximately as a Chartreuse and Bronze colour.

 A unique variety of geranium that offers beautiful orange-red flowers.
 The leaf color of this geranium intensifies with exposure to sun light.
-Excellent in all types of containers.This variety is a Flower that typically grows as an Perennial, which is defined as a plant that matures and completes its lifecycle over the course of three years or more.
-Vancouver Centennial normally grows to a mature height of 80.0 cm (that's 2.60 feet imperial).
+Excellent in all types of containers.This variety is an Flower that typically grows as an Annual, which is defined as a plant that matures and completes its lifecycle over the course of a single year.
+Vancouver Centennial normally grows with a erect-like habit to a mature height of 45.72 cm (that's 1.49 feet imperial).

 Vancouver Centennial Horseshoe geranium needs a moderate amount of maintenance, so some level of previous experience comes in handy when growing this plant.
 Ensure that you are aware of the soil, sun, ph and water requirements for this plant and keep an eye out for pests.

-This plant info is provided by the myfolia gardener's wiki.
-All details about Horseshoe geranium 'Vancouver Centennial' have been kindly provided by our members.
+This variety plant info is provided by the myfolia gardener's wiki.
+All details about Vancouver Centennial have been kindly provided by our members.